Minister of Foreign Affairs (The Bahamas)

-The Minister of Foreign Affairs is the primary government officer in the Commonwealth of the Bahamas mandated to control foreign missions of the country.
+The minister of foreign affairs is the primary government officer in the Commonwealth of the Bahamas mandated to control foreign missions of the country.
 He is the head of the Ministry of Foreign Affairs.
 He has the responsibility of implementing the Bahamian government's foreign affairs priorities.
-The current foreign affairs minister is The Honorable Frederick Audley Mitchell(Bahamas)|.
+The current foreign affairs minister is The Honorable Fred Mitchell.

 List of ministers

-This is a list of Ministers of Foreign Affairs of the Bahamas:
+This is a list of ministers of foreign affairs of the Bahamas: